PleiadesBUW/PleiadesUserDocumentation/slurm/gpu.md

   PIX  = Connection traversing at most a single PCIe bridge NV#  = Connection traversing a bonded set of # NVLinks
 ```

+> **NOTE:**
+> As a consequence of the CPU <-> GPU association, you should always request exactly 16 CPU cores per GPU.
+> This is already the default, so you don't have to request the number of CPU cores yourself.

 ### Job Submission and Accounting